Barsha-00/LLM_Power_Consumption/README.md

    - Asked intelligent questions to the LLM model.

 3. **LLM-Based Code Generation**
-   - Used Groq API to generate Python scripts on-the-fly based on each query
+   - Used Groq API to generate Python scripts dynamically based on each query
    - Ran and verified the generated code for correctness and insight

 4. **Visualization and Statistical Analysis**